Frequently Asked Questions

 Indeck Niles is being developed to fill the need for generating resources created by the decommissioning of dirtier and less-efficient coal-fired plants in the region.
 New, state-of-the-art technology also helps to decrease the burden outdated coal plants put on the energy grid.

 Indeck Niles will be a 1,000 megawatt combined-cycle power plant.
 On average, that amount of generation is enough to power 635,000 homes and businesses.

-Niles provides Indeck Energy with a central access point to existing natural gas transmission lines and a distribution network throughout the Midwest.
+The City of Niles provides Indeck Niles with a central access point to existing natural gas transmission lines and a distribution network throughout the Midwest.
 The location of the project within the Niles Industrial Park also enables us to minimize traffic congestion and environmental hazards associated with building in a city center.
-Most importantly, Indeck Energy is taking an unproductive site and turning it into an economic engine that will create jobs, spur economic development and generate revenues for the City of Niles, its residents and the local area.
+Most importantly, Indeck Niles is taking an unproductive site and turning it into an economic engine that will create jobs, spur economic development and generate revenues for the City of Niles, its residents, and the local area.

 - Spur economic growth and development

 - Create 21 full-time, highly skilled and high-paying technical jobs at the plant

 - Generate millions of dollars in tax revenue for the City of Niles and support critical infrastructure upgrades